PingOne

 2. Download the PingOne Postman collection.

-3. Note the variables you must value.
+3. Note the Variables you must value.

 4. Obtain a PingOne access token.

 Your {{authPath}} environment variable in Postman should begin with auth.pingone.
-See PingOne API domains to determine the correct {{authPath}} for your region.
+See Variables you must value in the PingOne API documentation to determine the correct {{authPath}} for your region.
 Note that nothing trails the domain in the {{authPath}} variable.

-5. Create a new Verify transaction with the Create Verify Transaction API call.
+5. Create a new verify transaction with the Create Verify Transaction API call.

-Your \{{apiPath}} environment variable in Postman should begin with api.pingone.
-See PingOne API domains to determine the correct \{{apiPath}} for your region.
+Your {{apiPath}} environment variable in Postman should begin with api.pingone.
+See Variables you must value in the PingOne API documentation to determine the correct {{apiPath}} for your region.
 Note that the trailing /v1 is required (for example, api.pingone.com/v1).

-For more information, see PingOne API requests.
+Learn more in PingOne API requests.

 Result: